 Google Calendar is the gold standard when it comes to scheduling, especially if you are a Google user [which most of us are].

-The fact that Google Calendar can be synced with your project management tools, communication apps, Gmail, and Google Tasks makes Google Calendar the perfect app to schedule your work.
+The fact that Google Calendar can be synced with your project management tools, communication apps, Gmail on web and desktop app, and Google Tasks makes Google Calendar the perfect app to schedule your work.

 Add to this, Google has already released several new features geared towards businesses that have increased the popularity of this app.